5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 This page contains notes about how to update a running instance of WhatsSpy Public.
 This is always relatively easy.

 **Did you use the Raspbian image?
 No need to update, this will happen automaticlly within 24 hours.
-HOWEVER: did you download the Rpi image before the 4th of march? [please check this problem](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/wikis/rpi-fix)**
+HOWEVER: make sure your `config.php` complies with any changes.**

 ## Before/After updating

+**Does not apply to the Rpi users who downloaded the image**

 Make sure that you before the update undertake these steps: